tommy-khc/creating_art_by_neural_style_transfer_in_deep_learning/README.md

 Image.fromarray(best_{output image name})
 show_results(best_{output image name}, '{path of content image}', '{path of style image}')
 ```
 Remarks: It is a Jupyter Notebook.
-You can also read the code I wrote at block 76 to 78 as a demonstration.
+You can also read the code I wrote in blocks 76 to 78 as a demonstration.

 ## Credits
 Thanks for providing art pieces, Tsz Wai, my friend in Hong Kong.